corneliusdavid/GitTest/README.md

 Third test is from Windows 10 vm used for the Keystone project.
 Hopefully this new commit will be verified.
 Forgot to tell git about signing key.
-Also forgot to tell git to always sign commits.

 That worked--trying it from my main Win 10 VM now.

 New test from old Windows 8.1 VM for the DCI project.
-Another test on Win 8.1--going to try automating passphase entry.
-Last test, now commits are signed with auto passphrase from Kleopatra!  :-)

-Laptop test--this is getting easier! must have forgotten a step...
+Laptop test--this is getting easier!